Kamikaze (1986 film)

 Kamikaze is a 1986 French science fiction film directed by Didier Grousset.

 Plot

-A brilliant scientist goes insane and develops a technology that enables him to kill people by sending death rays through television cameras.
+Albert, a brilliant but under-appreciated resarch scientist gets fired from his job.
+Spending his time at home, he goes insane and develops a technology that enables him to kill people by sending death rays through television cameras.
 He kills TV announcers and is soon hunted by police.